 - Monthly maintenance fees

-Axos has no minimum balance requirements, but with their competitive rates, the Rewards Checking Account is the perfect place to keep higher account balances.
+Axos has no minimum balance requirements, but with their super competitive rates, the Rewards Checking Account is the great place to keep balances above $2,500.

 Chime doesn’t mess around when it comes to checking accounts.
 The Chime Spending Account has: